Kyuu-Ji/htb-write-up/unbalanced/write-up-unbalanced.md

 ### Searching Vulnerability on Web Page

 A difference between the login forms is, that _intranet-host1_ shows the message _"Invalid credentials"_ when trying to authenticate.
-When sending a _single quote (')_ in any of the parameters, the response size gets bigger, but there is nothing more displayed on the page.
+When sending a _single quote (')_ in any of the parameters, the response size gets bigger, but there is not more displayed on the page.
 This means that there is some kind of **injection vulnerability**.

 After testing for different injections, the following in the _Password_ parameter dumps data from the database: